+Focus your conclusion on an important find by the study.

+Avoid discussions and citations or referencing as in highlighted section.

 COMPETING INTERESTS DISCLAIMER:

 Authors have declared that they have no known competing financial interests OR non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper.